Supercell: Low precipitation (LP)

-High Precipitation (HP)
+High precipitation (HP)

 The HP supercell has a much heavier precipitation core that can wrap all the way around the mesocyclone.
 These are especially dangerous storms, since the mesocyclone is wrapped with rain and can hide a tornado (if present) from view.
 These storms also cause flooding due to heavy rain, damaging downbursts, and weak tornadoes, although they are also known to produce strong to violent tornadoes.
 They have a lower potential for damaging hail than Classic and LP supercells, although damaging hail is possible.
 It has been observed by some spotters that they tend to produce more cloud-to-ground and intracloud lightning than the other types.
 Also, unlike the LP and Classic types, severe events usually occur at the front (southeast) of the storm.
 The HP supercell is the most common type of supercell in the United States east of Interstate 35, in the southern parts of the provinces of Ontario and Quebec in Canada, in France, Germany and the Po Valley in north Italy and in the central portions of Argentina and Uruguay.

 Mini-supercell or low-topped supercell

 Whereas classic, HP, and LP refer to different precipitation regimes and mesoscale frontal structures, another variation was identified in the early 1990s by Jon Davies.
 These smaller storms were initially called mini-supercells but are now commonly referred to as low-topped supercells.
 These are also subdivided into Classic, HP and LP types.
+These supercells usually develop in lesser CAPE/instability environments, resulting in a smaller and weaker updraft. these storms still can and do produce severe weather though, even weak tornadoes.